 |Canned gravy (opened)||5-7 days||4-6 months|

-We also do not advocate storing this meal in the same pan that it was cooked in.
+We also do not advocate storing this meal in the same pan.
 It has nothing to do with the term of usage; it is just inconvenient to take up so much room rather than replacing the content in a smaller tank.

 Can it go wrong?

 Sausage gravy, like any other food, will expire one day.
 It depends on how we supply it ad whether it happens quickly or not.